 The key goals of kōhanga reo are:

-- Total immersion in Māori culture in daily operations
+- Total immersion in Māori language, customs and values in daily operations

 - Whānau decision-making, management and responsibility

-- The health and well-being of mokopuna (children) and whānau
+- The health and well-being of mokopuna and whānau

 “Kōhanga reo is not an early childhood service, it is concerned with the survival of the Māori language and whānau social development … Kōhanga reo is not only a journey for the child but the whole family.”